Updated June 29, 2023

-What is Neural Networks?
+What are Neural Networks?

 Understanding Neural Network

-Neural networks are trained and taught just like a child’s developing brain is trained.
+Neural networks are trained and taught like a child’s developing brain.
 They cannot be programmed directly for a particular task.
-They are trained in such a manner so that they can adapt according to the changing Input.
+Instead, they are trained in such a manner so that they can adapt according to the changing Input.

 - Supervised Learning

 1. Supervised Learning